 Benefits of Digital vs. Traditional Banking

 Digital banking has a number of advantages over traditional banking, primarily centered around convenience and efficiency.
-It allows you to access banking services 24/7 from anywhere with internet access, eliminating the need to visit physical branches.
+Electronic banking services allow you to access banking account and transfer money 24/7 from anywhere with Internet access, eliminating the need to visit physical branches.

 How to Open a Bank Account in Spain